affinitylicensing/affinity-api-docs/docs/api.md

 [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful API to third-party customers to automate actions such as design uploads.

 JSON is returned by all API responses.
-All API requests must be made over HTTPS - HTTP requests will be ignored.
+All API requests must be made over HTTPS.
+HTTP requests will be ignored.

 ## Authentication